The Ultimate Guide to Coral Bay, Western Australia

 This popular coastal town is the perfect location for a family holiday, where you can enjoy the sunshine and sea life in a relaxing environment.
 We holiday here in October every second year, it truely is one of Western Australia’s must see destinations!

-How to Get to Coral Bay, Western Australia
+How to Get to Coral Bay, WA

 There are two options to get from Perth to Coral Bay: Drive or Fly.
 While flying is a much faster option, driving is more practical.
 It is extremely useful to have your own car here since everything up north is far apart and there is no public transport available.

 Coral Bay is situated 1200km north of Perth, Western Australia.
 The most popular way for tourists to get here is to drive!
-It is a long drive, taking anywhere from 11-13 hours (depending if your towing and how many stops you need to make along the way).
+It is a long drive, taking anywhere from 11-14 hours (depending if your towing and how many stops you need to make along the way).

-If that many hours of driving sounds too long, I suggest making an overnight stop in Geraldton.
 However we prefer to leave early and drive the whole way in a day, making as few stops as possible!
-We especially find that this is the best way to go with kids in the car.
-Just make sure you are prepared to settle in for the long haul!
+If you’re planning to do this with young kids, make sure you are prepared to settle in for the long haul!

 Although this may be a quicker option, driving to Coral Bay gives you a great opportunity to enjoy the vast and empty landscape, as well as providing you a car for when you arrive!